Doctor of Physical Therapy

 • Since the number of qualified applicants exceeds available slots, the faculty selects a diverse student group from the interviewed applicant pool.
 Admission decisions are not based solely on final applicant rank.

 Regis University reserves the right to deny admission, continued enrollment, or re-enrollment to any applicant or student who would pose an unreasonable risk of harm to self or others, or any unreasonable risk of disruption to the academic or clinical processes of the School of Physical Therapy, the Rueckert-Hartman College for Health Professions, or Regis University.
 Also, adherence to the “Code of Ethics, Guide to Professional Conduct,” and “Standards of Practice for Physical Therapy” as described by the American Physical Therapy Association is required for all students in the program.
-Accepted students must complete a variety of new student requirement to include: health and physical forms, BLS Certification, Essential Functions and Safety Forms, drug test and criminal background checks.
+Accepted students must complete a variety of new student requirements to include: health and physical forms, BLS Certification, Essential Functions and Safety Forms, drug test and criminal background checks.
 The ability to begin the DPT program is dependent upon successful completion of all requirements.

 Note: All documents submitted during the application process become the property of Regis University.